GeorgeDavila/OpenCV_Rave/README.md

 ## How To Use
-Just Open the Notebook **changeHueOpenCV.ipynb** in Google Colab.
+Just Open the Notebook **changeHueOpenCV.ipynb** in Google Colab by clicking the **Open in Colab** button on the top of .
 Should know how to run basic notebook.
 If you don't, well just click the play buttons pointed to in the screenshots below.

 Once open in colab simply upload your image.
 I made 2 methods: from local device and from URL.
 Choose one (only one! if you do both the last method will overwrite the other).
 Pretty simple: